 Extension of probationary period

-The probationary period should be extended in cases where problems have been identified during the probation period, which the line manager anticipates can be resolved with additional time, support and/or training, allowing the employee to then reach a satisfactory level of performance.
-This extension might be put in place after the final review meeting or at an earlier stage, when it becomes apparent that an extension is needed.
+The probationary period should be extended in cases where problems have been identified during the probationary period, which the line manager anticipates can be resolved with additional time, support and/or training, allowing the employee to then reach a satisfactory level of performance.
+This extension might be put in place after the final review meeting (but before the end of the existing probationary period) or at an earlier stage, when it becomes apparent that an extension is needed.

 The manager should meet with the employee to discuss the problems that have been identified before deciding to extend the probation.
 An action plan (sample templates PRO3 and PRO4 are available on the right hand side of the page) should be agreed with the employee, and further advice should be sought from the appropriate HR Business Partner.